 Where it’s at Today

-Today, the Gaslamp District is the center of San Diego’s nightlife scene and in addition to fabulous restaurants, bars and shops, it boasts many cultural choices including art galleries, concert venues, museums, theatres and a symphony hall.
+Today, the Gaslamp District is the center of San Diego’s nightlife scene and in addition to fabulous restaurants, bars, and shops, it boasts many cultural choices including art galleries, concert venues, museums, theatres and a symphony hall.
 You’ll find every type of cuisine and you’ll have the option to dine outside on the sidewalks, in roof-top bars and lounges, at casual indoor pubs, or elegant and ornately designed fine dining restaurants.
-There are even a few speakeasy/underground types of bars that pay tribute to the history of the area.
-You could spend an entire day of shopping at the many stores, trendy boutiques or art galleries the areas is known for or just walk the streets and people watch.
-At night, the Gaslamp Quarter transforms into an urbane cosmopolitan playground with rooftop bars, private clubs and fabulous music options.
+There are even a few underground/speakeasy bars in San Diego that pay tribute to the history of the area.
+You could spend an entire day shopping at the many stores, trendy boutiques or art galleries the areas is known for or just walk the streets and people watch.
+At night, the Gaslamp Quarter transforms into an urbane cosmopolitan playground with rooftop bars, private clubs, and fabulous music options.
 Whether you want to get your dance on to a DJ on the dance floor, attend a comedy show or listen to live music at one of the many venues, there is something for everyone!
 The area is very walkable but if you’d like to get around with your high-heels on, consider hopping on one of the many pedicabs – they’ll take you anywhere you’d like (even if just a few short blocks) while playing your favorite music and displaying neon lights that will turn heads.

 If there’s too much you’d like to do and you’re not sure where to start, consider joining So Diego Tours on the Brothels, Bites and Booze tour for a historic tour of some of the Gaslamp’s best local restaurants.
-They can also do a nightclub tour giving you access to some of the best spots without the hassle of standing in line or high cover-charges.
+They can also do a nightclub tour giving you access to some of the best nightlife spots in San Diego without the hassle of standing in line or high cover-charges.
 Gaslamp Quarter is waiting for you to discover it!